gradkell/pkiccu/README.md

 PKICCU includes features that make it robust and secure.
 There are many features to make sure that downloads complete successfully and that the downloaded data is correct.
-PKICCU can perform full certificate validation on SSL certs to ensure that the website you are downloading from is genuine.
+PKICCU can perform full SSL certificate validation to ensure that the websites you are downloading from are genuine.
 And, since downloads sometimes fail, especially for large files, PKICCU will retry the download a user configurable number of times before giving up.
 PKICCU also employs several layers of data integrity checks on downloaded data.
 First, the file size of the download is checked against the file size reported by the web server when the download started.
 Additionally, if a file hash code was available on the download site (e.g., cert hashes on the DISA PKI sites), the downloaded file is hashed and checked against the published has value.
-On top of that, cert and CRL files can be parsed after download is complete to ensure that they are valid files.
+On top of that, cert and CRL files can be parsed after downloading is complete to ensure that they are valid files.

 PKICCU is designed to as a cron job or scheduled task so that it runs at regular intervals.
 Each time it runs, it will perform all its configured functions.

 ## What Can PKICCU Do?

-#### Keep Certs and CRL Files Updated
+#### Download Files and Keep Certs and CRL Files Updated

 First and foremost, PKICCU downloads certificates and CRLs and keeps a directory structure up to date with the most recent files.

 In the DoD environment, new CA certificates and CRLs are automatically detected.
-This is done by querying a DISA website(s) that holds all the certs and CRLs issued by DoD.
-PKICCU can also access the DoD JITC test PKI site.
+This is done by querying the DISA website(s) that holds all the certs and CRLs issued by DoD.
+PKICCU can access both the DoD production PKI site and the JITC test PKI site.

-On non-DoD PKIs PKICCU can be configured with URLs to download.
+For non-DoD PKIs, PKICCU can be configured with URLs to download.
 These can be certs, CRLs, or other files you may need.
 All these files are available to your scripts.